AdobeDocs/campaign-standard.it-IT/help/automating/using/workflow-interface.md

 La schermata di modifica del flusso di lavoro è composta dai seguenti elementi:

-* [Palette](../../automating/using/workflow-interface.md#palette), che fa riferimento alle attività disponibili
+* [Palette,](../../automating/using/workflow-interface.md#palette)che fa riferimento alle attività disponibili.
-* [Area di lavoro](../../automating/using/workflow-interface.md#workspace), in cui le attività sono configurate e organizzate
+* The [Workspace](../../automating/using/workflow-interface.md#workspace), in which the activities are configured and organized.
 * The [Action bar](../../automating/using/workflow-interface.md#action-bar), which is made up of buttons that allow you to interact with the workflow and/or its components.
 * The [Quick actions](../../automating/using/workflow-interface.md#quick-actions), which appear around a selected activity, allow you to interact with it.